better-internet/radworks-grants/README.md

 ### Guidelines

-The focus is on technical projects, such as additions to core Radicle software or components of Web3 infrastructure that interact with Radicle, or adoption of some part of the [Radicle stack](https://github.com/radicle-dev) (e.g. [Radicle Drips SDK](https://github.com/radicle-dev/drips-js-sdk)).
+The focus is on technical projects, such as additions to core Radworks software or components of Web3 infrastructure that interact with Radicle, or adoption of some part of the [Radworks stack](https://github.com/radicle-dev) (e.g. [Radicle Drips SDK](https://github.com/radicle-dev/drips-js-sdk)).

 Below are high level things we look for: